Geonovum/ogc-api-features-guideline/Roadmap.md

 The uri provided there does resolve: uri = http://www.opengis.net/def/interface/ogcapi-features.
 12. If you host your OAPIF yourself, you could create metadata for the OAPIF service.
 It is probably similar to the metadata of a WFS, except for the protocol element.
 It is no longer mandatory, because the openapi specification can already suffice, provided there is a link to the metadata of the dataset in the service specification and vice versa from the metadata of the dataset to the service.
-An interesting discussion is can be found at https://github.com/INSPIRE-MIF/helpdesk/discussions/161
+An interesting discussion can be found at https://github.com/INSPIRE-MIF/helpdesk/discussions/161.
 13. Add as many links, i.e. references to other resources, as you can at the response to the endpoints of your service to describe your service. **In case of an Inspire dataset**, all the links as mentioned in the chapter on [requirements](#H03) are required (metadata of dataset, INSPIRE feature concept dictionary, Licence, mapping description, bulk download).
 14. The steps for final actual publishing of the OAPIF service depends on the chosen tool, so there the tooling guidelines need to be followed:
   - Geonovum testbed: https://github.com/Geonovum/ogc-api-testbed/tree/main/docs/docs/howto